Rinderpest

-Rinderpest (also cattle plague or steppe murrain) was an infectious viral disease of cattle, domestic water buffalo, and many other species of even-toed ungulates, including gaurs, buffaloes, large antelope, deer, giraffes, wildebeests, and warthogs.
+Rinderpest (also cattle plague or steppe murrain) was an infectious viral disease of cattle, domestic water buffalo, and many other species of even-toed ungulates, including gaurs, buffalo, bison, antelope, deer, giraffes, wildebeests, and warthogs.
 The disease was characterized by fever, oral erosions, diarrhea, lymphoid necrosis, and high mortality.
 Death rates during outbreaks were usually extremely high, approaching 100% in immunologically naïve populations.
 Rinderpest was mainly transmitted by direct contact and by drinking contaminated water, although it could also be transmitted by air.

 Rinderpest is believed to have originated in Asia, and to have spread by transport of cattle.
-The term Rinderpest (/de/) is a German word meaning 'cattle plague'.
-The rinderpest virus (RPV) is closely related to the measles and canine distemper viruses.
-The measles virus may have emerged from rinderpest as a zoonotic disease around 600 BC, a period that coincides with the rise of large human settlements.
+The term Rinderpest (/de/) is a German word meaning "cattle plague".
+Rinderpest virus (RPV) belongs to the genus Morbillivirus, alongside measles virus – its closest relative – and canine distemper virus.
+The measles virus may have diverged from rinderpest around the 6th century BC, coinciding with the first human settlements large enough to sustain endemic measles transmission.
 After a global eradication campaign that began in the mid-20th century, the last confirmed case of rinderpest was diagnosed in 2001.
 In 2010, the United Nations Food and Agriculture Organization (FAO) announced that field activities in the decades-long, worldwide campaign to eradicate the disease were ending, paving the way for a formal declaration in June 2011 of the global eradication of rinderpest.
 This makes it only the second disease in history to be fully wiped out, following smallpox.

 Virus

-Rinderpest virus (RPV), a member of the genus Morbillivirus, is closely related to the measles and canine distemper viruses.
-Like other members of the Paramyxoviridae family, it produces enveloped virions, and is a negative-sense single-stranded RNA virus.
+Rinderpest virus (RPV) is a member of the genus Morbillivirus, which also includes the measles and canine distemper viruses.
+Like other members of the Paramyxoviridae family, it produces enveloped virions and is a negative-sense single-stranded RNA virus.
 The virus is particularly fragile and is quickly inactivated by heat, desiccation, and sunlight.

-Measles virus evolved from the then-widespread rinderpest virus most probably between the 11th and 12th centuries.
-The earliest likely origin is during the seventh century; some linguistic evidence exists for this earlier origin.
-In 2020 research on the measles virus has suggested a modified understanding of the evolution of rinderpest.
-Work on preserved older samples of measles (1912 and following) have been tested in various ways to determine the likely trajectory of the measles virus' divergence from rinderpest.
-It is thought based on this study that the earliest date at which the divergence could have occurred is the sixth century BC.
+Measles virus and rinderpest virus diverged from a common ancestor, most likely a cattle-infecting virus.
+Earlier molecular clocks estimates have been superseded by a 2020 study, which sequenced the genome of a 1912 measles virus recovered from a preserved lung specimen and revised the estimated time of divergence to the 6th century BC (mean 528 BC, with a 95% credible interval of 1174 BC to 165 CE), coinciding with the rise of large cities.
+The spillover to humans; and thus the emergence of measles; could have occurred at any point between this divergence and the most recent common ancestor of all known measles virus strains, estimated at 1880 CE.